Ismenama5s/haseeb-qureshi.github.io/_posts/2019-10-31-ethereum-is-now-unforkable-thanks-to-defi.md

 In the meantime, DeFi operators watch anxiously.
 Their hands are tied: they cannot pick sides too early.
 Why?
 Because for a DeFi operator, picking the correct fork is critical to their system surviving, and nobody wants to be blamed for instigating additional conflict.

 Let's say that USDC is the first to cross the Rubicon.
 [CENTRE](https://www.centre.io/), the organization that issues USDC, announces that they are not supporting ProgPoW, and USDC will not be redeemable on the ProgPoW fork.
-Of course, this means that USDC will become completely worthless on the ProgPoW fork --- after all, USDC is a system of record for dollar-backed IOUs.
+Of course, this means that USDC will become completely worthless on the ProgPoW fork—after all, USDC is a system of record for dollar-backed IOUs.
 Only one system of record can correspond to the real liabilities of CENTRE, and so the USDC ledger is effectively meaningless on the other chain.

 ![](https://miro.medium.com/max/2556/1*ddErvEmxRQmX5I5fXKsm3Q.png)